YES VM

 • Flax extract: A published review found only a trivial effect of oral flaxseed on vaginal tissue in menopause.
 There's no RCT evidence for topical flax extract as a vaginal moisturising agent [7].
 YES VM uses this as a hydrocolloid base, not as a phytoestrogen, but evidence in that specific role is also absent from the literature.

-• Aloe vera: One small Iranian RCT (n=60) found aloe vera vaginal cream performed comparably to oestrogen cream for vaginal atrophy symptoms over six weeks.
+• Aloe vera: One small RCT (n=60) found aloe vera vaginal cream performed comparably to oestrogen cream for vaginal atrophy symptoms over six weeks.
 This is a promising but very preliminary finding from a single small trial [8].
-An Italian RCT tested a multi-ingredient gel containing aloe vera among other actives, with positive results, but the contribution of aloe vera alone cannot be separated [9].
+Another RCT tested a multi-ingredient gel containing aloe vera among other actives, with positive results, but the contribution of aloe vera alone cannot be separated [9].

 • Guar gum, locust bean gum, xanthan gum: No published RCTs or systematic reviews exist for these polysaccharides as stand-alone vaginal moisturising ingredients.